iso4free/spedit/doc/devlog.md

 26.12.2022
 =
 - [!]
 Fixed GTK2 warning in Linux and it seems now works in Windows too

+28.12.2022
+=
+- [+] Added Frame dithering (apply palette preset for change colors)
+- [*] After load presets in combobox with preset name colors preview